sabomichal/immutable-xjc/README.md

 * creates a public constructor with all fields as parameters
 * creates a protected no-arg constructor
 * marks all fields within a class as final
-* wraps all collection like parameters with Collections.unmodifiable or Collections.empty if null
+* wraps all collection like parameters with Collections.unmodifiable or Collections.empty if null (unless -imm-leavecollections option is used)
 * optionally creates builder pattern utility classes

 Note: Derived classes can be further made serializable using these xjc [customizations](http://docs.oracle.com/cd/E17802_01/webservices/webservices/docs/1.6/jaxb/vendorCustomizations.html#serializable).